On functions with given boundary data and convex constraints on the gradient: The maximal and minimal extension and some structure results

 as \textit{uniqueness set}.
-For every point there exists a lipschitz curve all contained in $\Omega$ except for its extreme points which is a geodesic for its own extreme points.
-(Th. \ref{curveofcoincidence}). \end{defn}
+What we have proved in Theorem \ref{curveofcoincidence}, is that for every point there exists a lipschitz curve all contained in $\Omega$ except for its extreme points that is a geodesic for $d$ in the sense of Proposition \ref{existencecurvebondary}. \end{dfn}